WitchDevelops/portfolio/frontend_react/README.md

+# What I learned
+How to use higher order components
+How to use CMS (Sanity)

 # notes

 1. since the release of this tutorial, Sanity got a major upgrade and lots of the stuff showed in the tutorial just doesn't work.
 The list of differences between versio 2 and 3 can be found [here](https://www.sanity.io/help/studio-v2-vs-v3).